Some couples just click. Others require a hard hat and a stud finder.

 “We want everyone to be able to outfit their home with ease.”

 That was a voice Burton knew well.
-It belonged to the manager of Hearth and Home, a man who possessed no sense of humor.
-He would not appreciate finding his lead contractor naked.
+It belonged to the Mark Dixon, manager of Hearth and Home.
+The man who possessed no sense of humor, and he would not appreciate finding his lead contractor naked.
 There was no explanation good enough to keep himself employed.
 Nope.
-After this, he would never again be trusted with another construction contract, because this client was sure to tell everyone of his unprofessionalism.
+After this, Burton would never again be trusted with another construction contract, because this client was sure to tell everyone of his unprofessionalism.

 “I could say I hate you for it.
 With places like this why do people need me?”

-Soft, shy, the woman’s laugh came again.
-Her shoes smacked the paved floor with a dull thud rather than the thwack he’d grown to know over the years of feeding a shopping addiction.
+Soft, shy, the woman laughed again.
+Her shoes smacked the paved floor with a dull thud rather than the thwack he’d grown familiar with over the years of feeding a shopping addiction.
 Conservative flats.
 Shy laugh.
-This woman didn’t sound like the type to appreciate his nudity either.
+Professional shopper?
+This woman didn’t sound like the type to appreciate his nudity any more than Mark.

 She and Mark stepped into view.
 Mark’s head was bowed to his phone.
 The woman studied the wall of clocks.
 Both kept their backs to Burton.
-Each ticking second hand closed the gap between secrecy and discovery.
-With the closing distance he saw his success as a new business owner vanishing.
+Each ticking second hand shortened the gap between secrecy and discovery.
+With the shrinking distance he saw his success as a new business owner vanishing.

 “Without you, Leigh, how else will those brides and grooms know how many towels or place settings to register for?”
-Mark adjusted a mantle clock so it sat perfectly straight.
+Mark adjusted a mantle clock so it sat perfectly straight on a display shelf.
 “And there’s no one better than you at picking out those little touches that finish off a look.”

-Mark ignored the woman’s joke.
-It caught Burton off guard that the woman with a pencil skirt and snug bun would make jokes.
+Mark ignored the woman’s touch.
+Her joke seemed to go unnoticed, perhaps because it seemed odd for the woman with a pencil skirt and snug bun to make jokes.

 “Listen, Leigh.
 I have to go deal with something.
 Make yourself at home and I’ll be back as quick as I can.”